 He has a small homestead where he has been able to practice biodynamics during the past 25 years.
 He has grown a variety of fruits and vegetables and raised various livestock including a Jersey cow, sheep and chickens.
 David’s other passions include travel, gastronomy, history, beekeeping, hiking, and his family.

-Marcus Sheffer – Vice President; Facilities Committee Chairperson, Development Committee Chairperson
+Marcus Sheffer – Facilities Committee Chairperson

 Marcus promotes the application of a living systems, regenerative approach to building projects.
 After 12 years at the Pennsylvania Energy Office, he founded Energy Opportunities in 1993 to provide technical consulting services on all manner of building energy issues, renewable energy systems, the environmental impacts of human enterprises.
 Marcus is also a partner in 7group, a multi-disciplinary team of professionals developing the capacity of your project and organization to affect how humans regenerate life through building.